Last Updated on July 17, 2024 by Hannah Stephenson

 Hire a driver

 You can Uber to Constantia and back, but that isn’t the best way to do it in my opinion (I’ll talk more about why in a moment).
-However, you can hire a driver to take you Constantia, drive you between the wine estates, and wait for you.
+It’s better to hire a driver to take you Constantia and drive you between wine estates.

 Uber